 NOTE: The details of NID are defined in clause 12.7 of TS 23.003 [6].

-An SNPN, which includes 3GPP and non-3GPP segments, may be created for use of an NPN CSC (e.g. a private company).
+An SNPN, which includes 3GPP and non-3GPP segments, may be created for use of an NPN-SC.
 From management viewpoint, this means that the 3GPP and non-3GPP segments of this NPN are completely independent and separated from PLMN provided network functions.
 The NPN operator has full management control over the exclusive SNPN network functions, i.e., 3GPP segment which includes non-public 5GC and/or non-public NG-RAN, and non-3GPP segment.

-An SNPN, which includes 3GPP segments only, may be created for use of an NPN CSC (e.g. a private company).
+An SNPN, which includes 3GPP segments only, may be created for use of an NPN-SC.
 From management viewpoint, this means that the 3GPP segments of this NPN are completely independent and separated from PLMN provided network functions.
-The NPN operator has full management control over the exclusive SNPN network functions, i.e., 3GPP segments which includes non-public 5GC and non-public NG-RAN.
+The NPN-OP has full management control over the exclusive SNPN network functions, i.e., 3GPP segments which includes non-public 5GC and non-public NG-RAN.